 - Government schools have a responsibility to provide equitable access to education and respond to diverse student needs, including health care needs.

 - Schools must develop a local Health Care Needs policy that addresses supports and management for students with identified health care needs.
-There is a policy template available on the (staff login required) that schools can use and adapt to their local context.
+There is a policy template available on the School Policy Templates (staff login required) that schools can use and adapt to their local context.